greim/hoxy/readme.markdown

 Alternatively, if you type the command:

-    quickstart-hoxy
+    ./quickstart-hoxy

-You will be thrown into a `vi` session against a temp rules file.
+You'll be thrown into a `vi` session against a temp rules file.
 When you exit the `vi` session, hoxy will launch against that rules file.
 Every time you do this, that rules file starts over as blank.
 This is a convenience method to launch hoxy for quick experiments.

+Command line args for `quickstart-hoxy` are identical to hoxy's startup args, such as port, etc. (except `--rules`)

 Using Hoxy With Another Proxy
 -----------------------------